 Periodically, you and Lisa will review what's working, celebrate progress, and adjust focus as needed—whether that means continuing, shifting goals, or gradually wrapping up.

 Lisa offers individual telehealth therapy for clients located anywhere in Virginia.
+She works with:

 Whether you're new to therapy or returning after previous experiences, Lisa aims to provide a grounded, nonjudgmental space where you can show up as you are and work toward the life you want.